dokempf/xeus-cling-cmake-setup/README.md

 This project goes an alternative route of solving the problem to set up xeus-cling with external dependencies:
 Assuming that you are using CMake to build your project anyway, it provides a CMake extension that generates a xeus-cling kernel configuration into the build directory.
-This configuration can either be installed into your jupyter environment manually or as part of CMake installation.
+This configuration can be installed into your jupyter environment.

 ## Prerequisites